Manojkl/Cost_To_Consumers-CTC/AGI/SolutionAgents/Readme.md

 - Given a piece of work as video, ask the system to tell what is the optimized way of doing things.
 - Learn the better way of doing things pattern.
 - Add the sound domain to describe.

+## Application

+- Apply it to research papers